IkeB108/P5-TileRenderer-Library/Instructions_withLVLLVL.md

   height: [default is calculated based on tileSize], //The desired height of the graphic in pixels }
 ```
+## Graphics Properties
+Properties of graphics objects stored in the `graphics` array:

+## Graphics Methods
+Methods of graphics objects stored in the `graphics` array:

 ## Example Sketch
 See this example run live [here](https://ikeb108.github.io/P5-TileRenderer-Library/Example/).